 Lisette is a seasoned social entrepreneur and widely respected public sector leader.
-She is a Founding Partner at Lingo Ventures, where she leverages her expertise in education, talent recruitment/ retention, enterprise growth, and change management and provides consulting services to the nonprofit and public sectors.
-Lisette also teaches an education course at New York University.
+She is a Clinical Professor in Educational leadership and Policy Studies at Steinhardt and New York University.
+Lisette is a Founding Partner at Lingo Ventures, where she leverages her expertise in education, talent recruitment/retention, enterprise growth, and change management and provides consulting services to the nonprofit and public sectors.

 Prior to Lingo Ventures, Lisette served for two years as the Belle Zeller Distinguished Visiting Professor in Public Policy at the City University of New York at Brooklyn College.
 During this time, she also led the launch of a pilot workforce and community college partnership in Miami and Philadelphia.